 Sexual function can be influenced by biological, psychological and social factors.
-Biological factors may include certain medical conditions and medications, like contraceptives, which is what we are talking about today.
+Biological factors may include certain medical conditions and medications, like birth control, which is what we are talking about today.

-But we shouldn’t forget the importance of psychological and social factors which may include mental health issues, like depression or anxiety, stress, previous sexual trauma and relationship conflict.
+But we shouldn’t forget the importance of psychological and social factors.
+These may include mental health issues, like depression or anxiety, stress, previous sexual trauma and relationship conflict.

-Female sexual function is assessed with the Female Sexual Function Index (FSFI) and a score is given.
+In the doctor’s office, female sexual function is assessed with the Female Sexual Function Index (FSFI), and a score is given.
 This is how we measure the level of sexual functioning and whether there has been any change over time.
-It evaluates six domains including: sexual desire, subjective arousal, lubrication, orgasm, sexual satisfaction and dyspareunia (the fancy word for painful sex).
+It evaluates six different domains including: sexual desire, subjective arousal, lubrication, orgasm, sexual satisfaction and dyspareunia (the fancy word for painful sex).

 Do birth control pills affect sexual functioning?